 Professional cleaners suggest “task cleaning” — doing one chore throughout the house before starting the next.
 This could be dusting every room and then mopping the floors, rather than dusting a room, mopping the floor, and then going back to do the same thing in the next room.

-Dust the room from top to bottom.
+Dusting the room from top to bottom

-Clean any windows, mirrors, and screens.
+Cleaning any windows, mirrors, and screens

 While cleaning can be a solitary activity, many people find lively music helps keep their spirits up as they clean.